 It has developed though three phases:

-Phase 2 included the development of the Global Tailings Portal for disclosures, and the first Global Industry Standard on Tailings Management together with UNEP and industry,
+- Phase 2: Developing a Global Tailings Portal and Global Industry Standard on Tailings Management together with UNEP and industry,

 The Initiative has been influential in driving safety in the mining sector.
 It was awarded “2020 Stewardship Project of the Year” by the independent judging panel of the UN Principles for Responsible Investment, and we continue to work to ensure that lessons are leaned from the Brumadinho disaster across the mining industry.

-PHASE 1 - Call to industry and data gathering
+PHASE 1 - Understanding the Issue and Call to Action

 - There was a trend of increasing catastrophic dam failures combined with a failure to implement past recommendations.